aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/measure-data/get-text-width-of-cell-value/_index.md

             const file = fileInput.files[0];
             const arrayBuffer = await file.arrayBuffer();

-            // Instantiating a Workbook object from uploaded file const workbook = new Workbook(new Uint8Array(arrayBuffer));
+            // Instantiating a Workbook object from the uploaded file const workbook = new Workbook(new Uint8Array(arrayBuffer));

             // Accessing the first worksheet and A1 cell